daghjelm/rpi-alti/README.md

 ## How to run

+These instructions are for running the program on raspberry pi os Buster.
+Similar should work for other linux distros but is not tested.

 Assuming to you have python3 installed.

-Install vlc, for raspbian: `apt-get install vlc`
+Install vlc, for raspberry pi os: `apt-get install vlc`

 I recommend to create a venv:
 Create a venv with `python3 -m venv .venv`, and source `source path/to/.venv`